 At an extraordinary meeting on February 16, 2021, the Supervisory Board approved the remuneration system for the members of the Executive Board and the finalized annual planning for 2021 after detailed discussion.
-After a report by the auditor on the completed audit and a further discussion, the Supervisory Board approved the annual and consolidated financial statements and the combined management report for Beiersdorf AG and the Group, including the combined Non-financial Statements for the 2020 fiscal year.
+After a report by the auditor on the completed audit and a further discussion, the Supervisory Board approved the annual and consolidated financial statements and the combined management report for Beiersdorf AG and the Group, including the combined Non-financial Statement for Beiersdorf AG and the Group thus adopted the annual financial statements for the 2020 fiscal year.
 It discussed the Executive Board reports on dealings among Group companies and on the disclosures required under takeover law as well as the corporate governance statement.
 It approved the Supervisory Board's report to the Annual General Meeting and the remuneration report for the 2020 fiscal year.
 The Supervisory Board approved the agenda and proposals for decision for the online Annual General Meeting on April 1, 2021.